 Service Attribute Level of Service Objective Performance Measure Process Desired Level of Service Current Level of Service Operations and Maintenance Budget To ensure services are provided to achieve best value for money.
 Number of customer complaints.
 Roads managed taking all data into account and producing programs for maintenance and renewals to be implemented at optimal times to Not measured Ensure that all transport assets are well maintained.
 Quantity of work carried out.
 Develop a maintenance program which meets agreed service levels and community TBD Renewal Budget \$3,622,568 (Year 1) Develop and maintain a safe and sufficient transport network.
 Successfully delivering annual renewal program on time and on budget.
 Renew all assets when they reach a service level that the community is willing to accept and pay for.
 Not measured Renewal capital projects completed. on time and within budget each financial year. > 90% of the program completed and allocated funds spent.
-Currently not meeting target Upgrade/New Budget \$411,000 (Year 1) Invest in new pedestrian footpath and shared path infrastructure to create more accessible paths for all Implement the priority projects identified in the Shared path Master plan and the CBD Accessibility Audit Have all transport assets meet the capacity and safety requirements of the community.
+Currently not meeting target Upgrade/New Budget \$411,000 (Year 1) Invest in new pedestrian footpath and shared path infrastructure to create more accessible paths for all t in new Implement the priority projects assets meet the capacity and safety depth Shared path ructure to Master plan and the CBD sible paths Ray Projects assets meet the capacity and safety requirements of the community.
 TBD Infrastructure Capital Works Delivery Deliver all capital projects as per the KPIs set in the Annual Business Plan (ABP) Overall capital projects completed on time and within budget each financial year. > 90% of the program completed and allocated funds spent.
 Currently not meeting target.